Updated: Dec 3, 2020

 Here is the script for my recent talk at TEDxMcGill.
-The video will be available at a later date.
+The video is available on YouTube.

 For the past 8 years, I have been training in a martial art called Brazilian Jiu Jitsu.
 For those of you who might not know, we do this sport in a kimono-like uniform called a gi and the gi is crucial because we grab the fabric in different grips to help us achieve and maintain positions.

 About a year ago, I was training at my home gym.
 My partner was someone I was familiar with and I felt comfortable.
 We started our round of sparring and he grabbed a sleeve grip, causing my gi sleeve to ride up my arm.
 He looked down at the scars that run lengthwise up and down my wrist.
 Without seeming to give it a thought, he asked “What…..d’you try to kill yourself or something?”

 I looked at him and, calmly, I said; “Yes.”